CMTO 2019-2021 Strategic Plan

 - Public Reporting.
 CMTO strengthens its reporting mechanisms to meet public expectations for increased accountability.

-As one of its three strategic goals, CMTO aims to improve quality of treatment by delivering and ensuring clients of RMTs receive evidence-informed Massage Therapy.
-The outcome is that clients of RMTs receive quality care reflecting the best available evidence related to safe and effective health outcomes, professionalism, and ethical conduct through CMTO’s Quality Assurance Program.
-The strategies outlined below will help facilitate this goal:
+CMTO aims to improve quality of treatment by delivering and ensuring clients of RMTs receive evidence-informed Massage Therapy.
+The outcome is that RMT clients receive quality care reflecting the best available evidence related to safe and effective health outcomes, professionalism, and ethical conduct through CMTO’s Quality Assurance Program – STRiVE.
+The strategies outlined below will help achieve this goal:

 - Program Communication and Engagement: CMTO will communicate with and engage the profession to build knowledge, awareness and understanding of the culture of evidence-informed practice and its value to the public.